 My exact moment of revelation: Comparing my Kenwood receiver to the guy down the hall's Dynaco PAS-3/Stereo 70/AR-4x system.
 The immediate result: Goodbye Julian Hirsch, Stereo Review and High Fidelity, and hello J. Gordon Holt and Stereophile.

 I ran High-End Audio Ltd. from 1981 till early 1991.
 That year I "sold" the business and semi-retired.
 In the 10 years I operated the store, I heard, and compared, more models of components than I could ever remember.
 Buying, selling, trading etc. Always trying out everything I could get my hands on, just to find out which of them were truly exceptional.
+I attended the annual spring CES show, and every local audio show, religiously.
 I also visited the homes of countless audiophiles and heard their systems in depth, while often switching components.
-These experiences are the only way you can ever really learn about "music reproduction".
-Not reading "underground" magazines, listening to self-proclaimed "gurus", or even making the odd change in your own system.
+These types of direct experiences are the only true methodology to ever really learn about "music reproduction".
+(Not reading "underground" magazines, listening to self-proclaimed "gurus", or even making the odd change in your own system.)

 The creation of this website was the result of:

-1. The desire to document and share my (and my friends) many experiences of the last 40+ years, and...
+1. The desire to document and share my (and my friends and customers) many experiences of the last 50 years, and...

 2. The disappointment and frustration I feel with the current status of our hobby/passion/business and the events and changes that brought us to this point.

-No audio magazine would even consider printing what you will read here, and that in and of itself is a big part of the problem.
+No contemporary audio magazine would ever consider printing what you will read on this website, and that in and of itself is a big part of the problem.
 We should all be grateful that a new medium exists that bypasses the traditional and expensive forms of communication.
 Even with all the misinformation and nonsense on the Internet, there is still enough provocative and informative data and insights to make it impossible to describe it as anything other than incredibly positive.

-I listen mainly to Classical Music, from before 1000 A.D. to the present.
-However, I do like other forms of music:
+I listen primarily to Classical Music, from before 1000 A.D. to the present.
+However, I do enjoy many other forms of music, though I am ultra-selective.

 Most New Age